You can’t grow a business with broke customers

 Share real stories, talk clearly, be consistent, and solve real problems.

-This way, you will build real connections, not only show off our work.
+This way, you will build real connections and show off our work.

 .